NAU-Datascience/NAU-Datascience.github.io/_posts/2018-01-27-Engineering Extreme Event Forecasting at Uber with Recurrent Neural Networks.md

 ### Tailoring our LSTM model

-During testing, vanilla (not costimized form of) LSTM did not perform superior performance compared to the baseline model, which included a combination of univariate forecasting and machine learning elements.
+During testing, vanilla (the not customized form of) LSTM did not perform superior performance compared to the baseline model, which included a combination of univariate forecasting and machine learning elements.

 To improve our accuracy, they incorporated an automatic feature extraction module into our model, depicted below: